clockworkpi/GameShell/README.md

 After downloading the files, you will need to extract or decompress them.
 Please keep in mind that MacOS 11.6 or a higher version is required to extract 7z files.

+We recommend using an TF card with at least 8GB of storage.

-To flash the OS image, you can use the following tools:
+To flash the OS image to TF card, you can use the following tools:

 - For Windows and macOS users, [Etcher](https://etcher.balena.io/) can be used to flash the image.
 - Linux users can employ the "dd" command to flash the image.